Abhishek Bansiwal

 DPA drafting and negotiation

-Drafted and negotiated Data Processing Agreements across three models: C2P, P2SP, and a dual-part analytics platform DPA.
-Reviewed a vendor counterproposal with 14 findings across critical, high, and medium priorities — covering liability caps, sub-processor notification timelines, audit rights, and breach notification chains.
+Drafted and negotiated Data Processing Agreements across multiple controller-processor and processor-sub-processor models.
+Reviewed vendor counterproposals with structured findings across critical, high, and medium priorities — covering liability caps, sub-processor notification timelines, audit rights, and breach notification chains.

 5